danangsw/mongodb-learning/README.md

 # mongodb-learning

-The basic tutorial of learning mongodb with node.js and express.
+The basic tutorial of learning mongodb.

 ## Introduction